errolcostabir/Devowelizer-Casumo/README.md

 Runner- Contains the runner code to execute the project Utils- Contains utility files that have common code for the project

+Note: Reports are present in the reports folder

 ## Below is the System Design
 ![image](https://github.com/user-attachments/assets/05b30690-8b96-4125-aadf-bec8ea76808b)